decker-edu/decker/readme.md

     Publish the generated files to a remote location using `rsync` if the location is specified in the meta data.
 The keys `rsync-destination.host` and `rsync-destination.path` specify the publishing destination.

-    Note: openssh Server do not work properly with rsync for Windows.
-Use cygwin and its terminal to perform decker publish.

 ## Contributions

 ### Pull requests